Helveg/zwembad/docs/source/index.rst

    zwembad

-Both the package and the docs are pretty minimalistic: You create an :class:`.MPIPoolExecutor` and either :func:`~.MPIPoolExecutor.submit` jobs to it or :func:`~.MPIPoolExecutor.map` a series of jobs to a list.
+Both the package and the docs are pretty minimalistic: You create an :class:`.pool.MPIPoolExecutor` and either :meth:`~.pool.MPIPoolExecutor.submit` jobs to it or :meth:`~.pool.MPIPoolExecutor.map` a series of jobs to a list.

 Indices and tables
 ==================